 Why Live in Eastshore

-Eastshore in Richmond is a neighborhood characterized by its eclectic mix of early 20th-century homes, including ranch-style, Craftsman, and stucco cottages, typically on 5,000-square-foot lots.
-The area features wide main roadways and narrow side streets lined with sidewalks and occasional palm trees, making it pedestrian and bike-friendly.
+Eastshore is a Richmond neighborhood near El Cerrito and Berkeley, characterized by its eclectic mix of early 20th-century ranch-style, Craftsman, and stucco cottage homes.
 Residents enjoy privacy with fenced-in front and back yards suitable for landscaping and gardening.
-Booker T. Anderson Jr. Park, named after a local civil rights activist and former mayor, is a local highlight offering pickleball and tennis courts, a baseball field, a basketball court, and green spaces, along with a community center providing youth programs and recreational activities.
+The community features wide main roadways and narrow side streets lined with sidewalks and occasional palm trees, making it pedestrian and cyclist friendly.
+Stege Elementary School, Korematsu Middle School and El Cerrito Senior High.
+Booker T. Anderson Jr. Park offers pickleball and tennis courts, a baseball field, a basketball court, and green spaces, along with a community center providing youth programs and recreational activities.
 Additional parks and the Richmond Swim Center are within a mile.
-For daily essentials, Bayview Mart and Stop and Shop Market are nearby, while San Pablo Avenue, less than a mile away, hosts a variety of grocery and big box stores, including Home Depot, Safeway, Target, and Grocery Outlet.
+For daily essentials, Bayview Mart and Stop and Shop Market are nearby.
+San Pablo Avenue, less than a mile away, has a variety of grocery and big box stores, including Home Depot, Safeway, Target and Grocery Outlet.
 Dining options range from Asian to South and Central American cuisines, with upscale dining and boutique shopping available 5 miles south in Berkeley.
-Interstate 580 provides easy access to Oakland, San Francisco, and Marin County, and the El Cerrito del Norte BART station offers commuter rail services.
-Local bus stops are along Potrero Avenue, though train noise from the nearby railroad line may affect some residents.
-El Cerrito Senior High, a highly rated school, serves the neighborhood's high school students, while younger students attend schools in neighboring El Cerrito.
+Interstate 580 provides easy access to Oakland, San Francisco, and Marin County.
+The El Cerrito del Norte BART station offers commuter rail services.
+Local bus stops are along Potrero Avenue.
+Train noise from the nearby railroad line may affect some residents.

 Frequently Asked Questions